Sprite (rapper)

-Sukalawat Phuangsombat (ศุกลวัฒน์ พวงสมบัติ) (Nickname: Sprite (สไปร์ท), born 30 October 2005, Chachoengsao) is a Thai rapper.
+Sukalawat Phuangsombat (ศุกลวัฒน์ พวงสมบัติ; born 30 October 2005), nicknamed Sprite (สไปร์ท), is a Thai rapper.

 History

 Sukalawat Phuangsombat was born on 30 October 2004 at Chachoengsao as an older child of a family of 2 children.
 His family was moderately wealthy.
 His father worked in a company while his mother worked at a hospital.
 He and his family often spends their weekends earning money to support the family, often selling things at flea markets and festivals.
 Sukollawat is patient in earning money and is determined to study.
 Sukollawat began his secondary education at Phra Phimon Seni School (Prom Hongsakul).

 Sukalawat became famous after he joined the Super Ten Season 2 competition in singing Lukthung songs, which he had practiced, until he became a topic of discussion in online society.

 Sukalawat's song with GUYGEEGEE "Thon (ทน)" has generated over 400 million views.